mendersoftware/mender-docs/01.Get-started/05.Monitor/docs.md

 systemctl start countdown.service
 ```

-You can for example put the above code in a file called `setup-countdown.sh` and run that with sudo:
+You can for example put the above code in a file with the name `setup-countdown.sh` and run it with sudo:

 ```bash
 sudo bash setup-countdown.sh